Femtoscopy at NA61/SHINE using symmetric L\'evy sources in central $^{40}$Ar+$^{45}$Sc from 40$A$ GeV/$c$ to 150$A$ GeV/$c$: Results

 \section{Results}

 The three physical parameters ($\alpha$, $R$, and $\lambda$) were measured in seven bins of pair transverse momentum, $K_{\rm{T}}$.
 The three mentioned parameters were obtained through fitting the measured correlation functions with the formula shown in Eq{.}(\ref{eq:fitfunc}).
 The results were investigated regarding their transverse momentum dependence.
-In the following, we discuss the transverse $q$ mass dependence of $\alpha$, $R$, and $\lambda$; where transverse mass is expressed as $m_{\rm{T}} = \sqrt{m^2c^4+K_{\rm{T}}^2c^2}$.
+In the following, we discuss the transverse $q$ mass dependence of $\alpha$, $R$, and $\lambda$; where transverse mass is expressed as $m_{\rm{T}} = \sqrt{m^2c^4+K_{\rm{T}}^2c^2}$ and where $m$ is the particle mass.
 As explained above, the shape of the source is often assumed to be Gaussian.
 The L\'evy stability exponent, $\alpha$, can be used to extract the shape of the tail of the source.
-Our results for 40\textit{A} GeV/$c$ and 75\textit{A} GeV/$c$, shown on bottom part of Fig. ~\ref{fig:resultsA}, yield values for $\alpha$ between 1.5 and 2.0, comparable to the highest beam energy result in Ar+Sc at 150\textit{A} GeV/$c$~\cite{Porfy:2023yii}, which imply a source closer to the Gaussian shape ($\alpha = 2.0$ case).
+Our results for 40\textit{A} GeV/$c$ and 75\textit{A} GeV/$c$, presented in bottom part of Fig. ~\ref{fig:resultsA}, and show $\alpha$ values between 1.5 and 2.0.
+The measured values are comparable to the highest beam energy result in Ar+Sc at 150\textit{A} GeV/$c$~\cite{Porfy:2023yii}, which imply a source closer to the Gaussian shape ($\alpha = 2.0$ case).
 Contrary to the one in Be+Be collisions~\cite{NA61SHINE:2023qzr} which shows approximately Cauchy shaped source ($\alpha = 1.0$ case).
 The observed $\alpha$ parameter is also significantly higher than the conjectured value at the CP ($\alpha \approx 0.5$).
-Assuming no dependence for the shape of the source ($\alpha$ on m$_{\textnormal{T}}$, one can fit a constant to (or equivalently, calculate a weighted average of) the parameter values.
-In our case, we performed the fit using only the statistical uncertainties of $\alpha$ parameter values, shown on Fig.~\ref{fig:resultsAfit}.
-In the lower energies of Ar+Sc system, an interesting trend seem to be developing which will be explored further.
+Assuming no dependence for the shape of the source $\alpha$ on m$_{\textnormal{T}}$, one can fit a constant to the parameter values.
+In our case, we performed the fit using only the statistical uncertainties of $\alpha$ parameter values, shown in Fig.~\ref{fig:resultsAfit}.
+In the lower energies of Ar+Sc system, an interesting, decreasing trend with decreasing collision energy seem to be developing which will be explored further.
 Other experimental results can be found in Ref.~\refcite{Csanad:2024hva}.